We play during the winter. Our normal season is October through April.

 - Bring a bottle of water.
 It’s easy to get dehydrated in Tucson.

-If you already have a WordPress login, you can follow us by clicking on the blue Follow Tucson Petanque Club button, and logging in.
+If you have a WordPress account — Follow us on WordPress by looking to the right side of this page, clicking on the blue Follow Tucson Petanque Club button, and logging in.

 If you’ve never played before, don’t let that stop you — just come down and join us.
-We’ll give you a free, fast, five-minute, on the fly lesson and you’ll be good to go.
+If you’d just like to try the game once, come on down and give it a try.
+We’ll give you a free, fast, five-minute, lesson and you’ll be good to go.
 If you would prefer a more leisurely lesson, drop us a message (below).
 Leave your name and phone number, and we will arrange to meet you before the start of regular play.

 Buying a set of boules

-In petanque, each player typically owns his or her own set of boules.
-If after trying the game with our guest boules, you want to own your own set, we can sell you a set of Petanque America leisure boules for $20.
+In petanque, each player typically owns his or her own set of boules (metal balls).
+We provide guest boules, but if after playing for a while you want to own your own set, we can sell you a set of Petanque America leisure boules for $20.
 Or you can order your own boules online.
 For tips on buying boules online, visit the Buying Boules page.
 The best online store for petanque boules is the Petanque America online store.

 The best way to contact us is to send us a message (below).
 Your comment will be sent to us via email, and (assuming you left your email address with your comment) we will be able to reply to you via email.

 Reach the club president, Stephen Ferg, via telephone at (520) 664-4133.

 How can I join the Tucson Petanque Club?

 The Tucson Petanque Club is an informal group of Tucson residents and winter visitors.
 We use this web site to organize our meets, but we don’t keep a membership list.
 Currently, we’re more a recurring event than a formally organized club.
 To join us, simply sign up for email notifications of our events (see above) and come out and play with us.